Fear-less public speaking

 Have you made a New Year’s resolution to ‘do something’ about your fear of public speaking?
 That’s fantastic!
 You won’t regret it.
 Read this article to find out how to keep this resolution!

-A New Year’s resolution is usually a promise to yourself to do something about an aspect of your life that you are not satisfied with.
+A New Year’s resolution is a promise to yourself to do something about an aspect of your life that you are not satisfied with.
 Statistics tell us that most of us do not follow through New Year’s resolutions.
 However, by staying focused and being aware of three traps, you can fulfil your promise to yourself.

 Read More